fabregas/leela/README.md

         -> save your javascript scripts in www/js directory -> save your css files in www/css directory
         -> save your static images into www/img directory

+        Build/rebuild your front-end dependencies using commands:
+            # leela build

+        Run your project in test mode using command:
+            # leela start test
         ================================================================================

 Now you can start test server: